Stop Fighting Your Negative Thoughts

 - Is this thought helpful?

-Here are some other little tricks to help you “defuse" from the thoughts and stories in your mind:
+Here are some other little tricks to help you “defuse" the thoughts and stories in your mind:

 Thank your mind.
 If you're having anxious thoughts such as, “I hope this plane doesn't crash…I hope the pilot knows what he’s doing…” say, “Thank you, mind.
 Thank you for trying to keep me safe.
 But there's nothing that you really need to do right now.
 I’ve got it covered.”
 I’m big on notes to myself, so sometimes I write my mind a letter of appreciation for its efforts, but also let it know it can take a break.